 Meet the trainer: Kaitlin Evaston, CCDT

-Kaitlin Evaston earned her certification in November of 2022 from CATCH Dog Training Academy.
-Before deciding to go back to school for dog training, Kaitlin had been working in the animal care field for 10 years starting out as a receptionist at an animal shelter and then working her way to becoming a veterinary technician which she has been doing for the last 8 years.
-Kaitlin is a member of the APDT (Association of Professional Dog Trainers) and is an active trainer for Pets For Vets.
-Her methods are based in positive reinforcement and she does not use any pain or punishment tactics in her basic training and behavior modification.
+Kaitlin Evaston earned her certification in November of 2022 from CATCH Dog Training Academy and started her business in January of 2023.
+Before deciding to go back to school for dog training, Kaitlin started working in the animal care field as a receptionist at a shelter and then worked her way up to becoming a veterinary technician which is what she spent 10 years doing.
+Kaitlin is a member of the IAABC (International Association of Animal Behavior Consultants) and is an active trainer for Pets For Vets.
+Her methods are science-based, positive reinforcement and she does not use any pain or punishment tactics in her basic training or behavior modification.
 She is also certified by ProPet Hero for pet first aid and CPR and got a certification for completion in one of the most comprehensive courses on aggression in dogs by world renowned dog trainer Michael Shikashio.
-She continues to expand her knowledge on all things dog training by attending conferences, online webinars, and working with her own pups at home.
-She is currently training her own personal dog to become a PSD (Psychiatric Service Dog) and hopes to be able to offer service dog training in the future!
+She has most recently taken a training course by Victoria Stillwell on how to better work with reactivity-based issues.
+She continues to expand her knowledge on all things dog training by attending conferences, online webinars, and working with her own pups at home!

-Her passion is helping those dogs with fear or aggression AND helping people understand and communicate better with their dog to create a stronger human-dog bond.
+Her passion is helping those dogs with reactivity or aggression issues AND helping people understand and communicate better with their dog to create a stronger human-dog bond.

-Kaitlin lives in Conway with her husband and her furry family which consists of Finn (a 1 year-old pit mix), Fionna (a 6 month-old shepherd mix), Lil’ J (a 3 year-old tuxedo cat), Joey (a 5 year-old mainecoon mix), Jax (a 7 year-old ragdoll), and Roach (a 1 year-old Betta fish).
+Kaitlin lives in Conway with her husband and her furry family which consists of Finn (perfection incarnate), Fionna (problem child), Lil’ J (tuxedo hellian), Joey (life ruiner), and Jax (lazy dodo).
 In her free time she enjoys hiking, going to the beach, watching Bob’s Burgers, and listening to murder mystery podcasts.

 Why positive training works!